 Notice that in all cases, the private rates themselves are not shown; instead, the user is prompted to see the rate with the "View" element.
 This is typically an obligation of your contract.

 When the user clicks "View", we send them to the URL specified by your Landing Pages (formerly Points of Sale).
 This is where the user sees the discounted rate, plus any qualifiers (such as a requirement that they be in a membership program to book at this rate).

 The landing page URL is generated by the public rate.
 The rate

-- Add the qualified rates to the appropriate itineraries in your Price Feed.
+- Add the private rates to the appropriate itineraries in your Price Feed.

 To do this, use the same syntax as

 rate_rule_idattribute to the ID of the rate rule that you want to use, as the following example shows:

 <Transaction> <Result> <Property>1234</Property> <Checkin>2018-06-10</Checkin> <Nights>1</Nights> <!-- Unlike conditional rates, this is required (cannot be -1) for private rates --> <!-- This would be the strikethrough price. --> <Baserate currency="USD">200.00</Baserate> <Tax currency="USD">20.00</Tax> <OtherFees currency="USD">1.00</OtherFees> <Rates> <Rate rate_rule_id="sample_qr"> <!-- Price will not be displayed, but is required for calculating discounts. --> <Baserate currency="USD">180.00</Baserate> <Tax currency="USD">18.00</Tax> <Custom1>ratecode123</Custom1> </Rate> </Rates> </Result> </Transaction>